 Yes, tickets are required for both the graduate and guests to enter the venue.
 Tickets are general admission.
 For those with tickets to watch the live closed-circuit telecast of the ceremony in Whitman Hall, please note that the theater does not have an elevator; access to the mezzanine and balcony is by stairs only.

 Commencement will be held rain or shine.
 Please come prepared for inclement weather.

 Are there limits to what I can bring in with me to the ceremony venue?

-At Whitman Theater guests will not be admitted with drinks, food, or strollers.
+At Whitman Hall guests will not be admitted with drinks, food or strollers.

 Will there be any refreshments available?

 Are there special accommodations for guests with disabilities?

 The college cannot provide wheelchairs.
 However, there is wheelchair-accessible seating available for the disabled guest and attendant companion.
 If this should be a need, please have the graduate contact us (specific dates TBA).
 At the entrance on the day of the ceremony, see a Campus and Community Safety officer or a staff member wearing a commencement lanyard.
 The services of American sign interpreters are available throughout the ceremony.
 For other needs send an e-mail to the address above with a description of the issue.

 What should I do if I feel ill during the ceremony?

 EMS will be on standby at designated locations.
 Consult with a Campus and Community Safety officer, marshal or staff wearing a commencement lanyard.